Section 1. Travel Expenses of Judges for Meetings.

 (ii) Lodging.
 Reimbursement or payment from any public funds for lodging expenses for meetings must be supported by an original receipt, under the following rules:

-(a) Except as provided in Section 1(b)(ii)(c), reimbursement or payment from any public funds for a judge's lodging while attending a meeting shall be limited to the special group rate charged at the hotel of the meeting site.
+(b) Except as provided in Section 1(b)(ii)(d), reimbursement or payment from any public funds for a judge's lodging while attending a meeting shall be limited to the special group rate charged at the hotel of the meeting site.
 If lodging at the special group rate at the hotel of the meeting site is not available, the amount of reimbursement shall be based on reasonableness.
 Reimbursement for lodging without adequate supporting documentation, as required by the IRS, shall be made at a rate not to exceed the applicable IRS Federal Lodging Rate.
 When appropriate, the hotel charge for automobile parking shall also be reimbursable.
+[Amended effective November 25, 2013]

-(b) Reimbursement or payment from any public funds for lodging expenses shall be limited to expenses incurred during the official days, including the closing day, that the meeting is held, plus one day of lodging for early arrival.
+(c) Reimbursement or payment from any public funds for lodging expenses shall be limited to expenses incurred during the official days, including the closing day, that the meeting is held, plus one day of lodging for early arrival.
 Lodging expenses incurred beyond official meeting days, plus one day for early arrival, shall be reimbursed on cost-efficiency basis only when the request includes documentation that the extended stay resulted in a saving of public funds.
+[Amended effective November 25, 2013]

 In accordance with Internal Revenue Service regulations, payments of per diem for travel that does not require an overnight stay will be reported to the IRS as income on form W-2 or 1099 on a calendar year basis.
 Payments of per diem in excess of IRS Federal Standard Rates will be reported to the IRS as income on form W-2 or 1099 on a calendar year basis if and as required by the Internal Revenue Service.